DworkinLab/PitchersJEB2014_cricket_wings/output/CGwing_analyses_final_2014.md

----
-output:
-  html_document:
-    keep_md: yes
-  pdf_document: default
----
-**Functions and analyses for Pitchers et al. 2014**
+**Functions and analyses for Pitchers et al. 2014 (Accepted at Journal of Evolutionary Biology).**
 ***"The potential influence of morphology on the evolutionary divergence of an acoustic signal"***

-If you re-run our analyses, you may find that your experience varies if you are using different versions of **R** or of the packages we use.
+If you re-run our analyses, you may find that your experience varies somehwat if you are using different versions of **R** or of the packages we use.
 The following details the versions we used.

 R version 3.0.2 (2013-09-25)
 Platform: x86_64-apple-darwin10.8.0 (64-bit)